Diamond Hair Clinic and Dr. Mehmet Demircioglu

 I am Dr. Mehmet Demircioglu, founder and hair restoration surgeon of Diamond Hair Clinic in Istanbul.

 My priority is simple.
-Quality over quantity, careful surgery, honest advice, and direct follow-up after the operation.
+Quality over quantity, careful surgery, accurate advice, and direct follow-up after the operation.

 If you are comparing clinics in Turkey, I want you to look beyond price and advertising.
 Istanbul is a serious destination for hair restoration, but the surgeon, the plan, the team, and the follow-up matter more than the country name.